Snarks with special spanning trees: On the lengths of outer cycles of hist-snarks

-To prove Theorem \ref{t:main}, we will use the dot product, other constructions and a handful of computer generated snarks. \textit{Subdividing} an edge $e$ means to replace $e$ by a path of length two.
-The \textit{neighborhood} $N(v)$ of a vertex $v$ denotes the set of vertices adjacent to $v$ and does not include $v$ itself.
-In all drawings of this section, dotted thin edges symbolize removed edges whereas dashed edges illustrate edges of outer cycles. \\ Let $G$ and $H$ be two cubic graphs.
+To prove Theorem \ref{t:main}, we develop methods to construct hist-snarks.
+Thereby we use in particular modifications of the dot product and a handful of computer generated snarks.
+In all drawings of this section, dotted thin edges symbolize removed edges whereas dashed edges illustrate edges of outer cycles.
+The graphs which we consider may contain multiple edges.\\ The \textit{neighborhood} $N(v)$ of a vertex $v$ denotes the set of vertices adjacent to $v$ and does not include $v$ itself.
+The cyclic edge-connectivity of a graph $G$ is denoted by $\lambda_c(G)$. \textit{Subdividing} an edge $e$ means to replace $e$ by a path of length two. \\ We define the dot product (see Fig.\ref{f:dot}) which is a known method to construct snarks, see \cite{AT,I}.
+Let $G$ and $H$ be two cubic graphs.
 Let $e_1=a_1b_1$ and $e_2=a_2b_2$ be two independent edges of $G$ and let $e_3$ with $e_3=a_3b_3$ be an edge of $H$ with $N(a_3)-b_3=\{x_1,y_1\}$ and $N(b_3)-a_3=\{x_2,y_2\}$.
+The \textit {dot product} $G \cdot H$ is the cubic graph

+Both results of the next lemma are well known.
+For a proof of Lemma \ref{l:3color}(i), see for instance \cite[p.~69]{Z1}.
+Lemma \ref{l:3color}(ii) is folklore (a published proof is available in \cite{AT}).

-The \textit {dot product} $G \cdot H$ is the cubic graph $G \cup H -a_3-b_3- \{e_1,e_2\} \cup \{a_1x_1,b_1y_1,a_2x_2,b_2y_2\}$.
-The graph $G \cdot H$ is known to be not $3$-edge colorable if $G$ and $H$ are not $3$-edge colorable.
-Moreover, it is known that $G \cdot H$ is a snark if $G$ and $H$ are snarks, see \cite{I}.
-We use here a modification of a dot product where $\{h_1,j_1,h_2,j_2\}$ is a set of four distinct vertices which is disjoint with $V(G) \cup V(H)$:
+\begin{lemma} Let $G$ and $H$ be both $2$-edge connected cubic graphs, then the following holds\\ (i) $G \cdot H$ is not $3$-edge colorable if both $G$ and $H$ are not $3$-edge colorable.\\ (ii) $G \cdot H$ is cyclically $4$-edge connected if both $G$ and $H$ are cyclically $4$-edge connected. \end{lemma}